Marketing Experiments: Email Content That Gets Clicked

 Bluewire News readers got the resources as an instant download without the registration form.
 In fact subscribers get everything without a sign-up form since they are part of our opt-in ‘tribe’.

 On lead nurturing emails that are highly targeted and with only one offer, we see click through rates for templates like the Social Media Guidelines Template range between 53%-66%.
+Read a step-by-step guide on creating social media guidelines here.

 2. E-books: 10% to 33% click through rate